RohanFernandez/FretBuzzEngine/README.md

 # **FretBuzz OpenGL Game Engine**

-A game engine made to support 2D and 3D games.
+A game engine made to create 2D and 3D games.

 ## **Notes**
-1. On building in either of the build conifigurations, the 'Resources' folder (which holds all the assets) is copied to the 'Output' directory using xcopy each time as a Post Build Event.
+1. To create the solution, run the file FretBuzz->ProjectGenerator.bat.
+A solution will be created with the main project FretBuzzFramework.
-1. In the *'Debug'* configuration the preprocessor directive *'_IS_DEBUG'* is set.
-To not use *'_IS_DEBUG'* remove it from *'Configuration Properties' -> 'C/C++' -> 'Preprocessor' -> 'Preprocessor Definitions'*
+1. On building the project in either of the build conifigurations, the 'Resources' folder (which holds all the assets) is copied to the 'Output' directory of that configuration.

 ## **Resources/Libs::**
 	*Graphics API 		:: Open GL, GLEW, GLFW